komapper/komapper.github.io/content/en/docs/Reference/Query/QueryDsl/expression.md

 ## Literals {#literal}

-To embed a value directly into SQL as a literal without binding variable, call the `literal` function.
+To embed a value directly into SQL as a literal without binding variable, call the `literal` function or `nullLiteral` function.

 These functions are defined in `org.komapper.core.dsl.operator`.